apache/daffodil/DEVELOP.md

 └── tutorials/                  - Contains Daffodil's TDML test tutorials
 ```

-When compiled into a command line interface, Daffodil is composed of a
+When compiled into a command line interface, Daffodil is composed of a script
-script, a log4j2 configuration file, and a lib directory containing
-all Daffodil jars and third-party dependency jars needed by the
+and a lib directory containing all Daffodil jars and third-party dependency
-Daffodil CLI.
-Daffodil's command line interface is released in binary
+jars needed by the Daffodil CLI.
+Daffodil's command line interface is released
-form as follows:
+in binary form as follows:

 ```text
 apache-daffodil-3.4.0-bin/